-[Alternative 1 for the title]
+[Alternative 1 for the title of guideline 9]

-Raise awareness of the need to exclude the use of information and communications technology products compromising safety and security of space objects and related equipment
+Raise awareness of the need to exclude the use of information and communications technology products compromising the safety and security of space objects and related equipment

-[Alternative 2 for the title]
+[Alternative 2 for the title of guideline 9]

-Consider measures to address the issue of precluding malicious use of information and communications technology to compromise the safety and security of space objects and related equipment
+Consider measures to[address the issue of precluding] [preclude the use of information and communications technology products that could] malicious use of information and communications technology to] compromise the safety and security of space objects and related equipment

-- 9.1 States and international intergovernmental organizations should seek to prevent the proliferation of malicious information and communications tools and techniques and harmful hidden functions in software, as such techniques and functions may, if embedded in space objects and/or related equipment, compromise the operational status and mission performance of space objects, and the ability to operate these space objects with assurance. - 9.2 States and international intergovernmental organizations should take steps to ensure the integrity of the supply chain so that end users can have confidence in the security of information and communications technology products to be used aboard space objects and/or as part of related equipment.
-Regardless of the regulatory oversight that States and international intergovernmental organizations may appropriately choose to provide, the general understanding should be that manufacturers and suppliers of space objects and/or related equipment should see to it that good-faith practices and commercial integrity are honoured, and the established safety and security assurance processes are followed.
+9.1 States and international intergovernmental organizations should seek to prevent the proliferation of malicious information and communications tools and techniques and harmful hidden functions in software, as such techniques and functions may, if embedded in space objects and/or related equipment, compromise the operational status and mission performance of space objects and the ability to operate these space objects with assurance.

+9.2 States and international intergovernmental organizations should take steps to ensure the integrity of the supply chain so that end users can have confidence in the security of information and communications technology products to be used aboard space objects and/or as part of related equipment.
+Regardless of the regulatory oversight that States and international intergovernmental organizations may appropriately choose to provide, the general understanding should be that manufacturers and suppliers of space objects and/or related equipment should see to it that good-faith practices and commercial integrity are honoured and the established safety and security assurance processes are followed.
 Manufacturers and suppliers should be open to giving recipients and/or end-user assurances of the absence of harmful hidden functions on space objects and/or related equipment they provide.